JCamposStatistics/Data-Analysis/README.md

 #Análisis de datos

-Aquí veremos formas de limpiar y analizar datos tanto en Python como en R
+Here we will see the ways to clean and parse the data in both Python and R Aquí veremos las formas de limpiar y analizar los datos tanto en Python como en R